Connect to Azure Virtual Desktop with the Remote Desktop Web client

 Go to one of the following URLs:

 Azure environment Workspace URL Azure cloud (most common) https://client.wvd.microsoft.com/arm/webclient/ Azure cloud (classic) https://client.wvd.microsoft.com/webclient/index.html Azure US Gov https://rdweb.wvd.azure.us/arm/webclient/ Azure operated by 21Vianet https://rdweb.wvd.azure.cn/arm/webclient/

 Sign in with your user account.
 Once you've signed in successfully, your workspaces should show the desktops and applications that have been made available to you by your admin.

 Select one of the icons to launch a session to Azure Virtual Desktop.
 You may be prompted to enter the password for your user account again, depending on how your admin has configured Azure Virtual Desktop.

 A prompt for Access local resources may be displayed asking you confirm which local resources you want to be available in the remote session.
 Make your selection, then select Allow.

-If you've already signed in to the web browser with a different Azure Active Directory account than the one you want to use for Azure Virtual Desktop, you should either sign out or use a private browser window.
+If you've already signed in to the web browser with a different Microsoft Entra account than the one you want to use for Azure Virtual Desktop, you should either sign out or use a private browser window.